 My initial codes made sense because they were common themes I would expect in the IT environment, having worked in IT for over 20 years.
 Technology was meant to describe discussion regarding networks, routers, computers, and other physical components.
 I quickly realized that the term was too broad.
 I noticed that Thomas refrained from going into the weeds in our discussions.
 Had he gone into deeper depth, he would have had to discuss security for each of those components., Nevertheless, at the time, I was not sure about such a granular level of security measures.
 As the conversation moved forward, I decided to do some open coding for other emerging themes.

-Another open code that I chose was cybersecurity.
+Another start code that I chose was cybersecurity.
 This word was supposed to be the theme of any cyber defense implemented to prevent an attack or breach.
 This was an obvious code, and it emerged from the interview.
 Additionally, mobile was an initial code.
 I thought Thomas would discuss mobile applications for monitoring the servers and other computer systems that fell under his area of responsibility.
 He, however, mentioned his mobile phone a limited number of times, and it turned out he did not use it that much in the way that I thought he might have.

 The third that I chose was fear.
 I anticipated that there would be high levels of anxiety or fear.
 It was expressed in the interview when Thomas discussed cyberattacks, breaches, and ransomware concerns.
 This assumption proved correct, as this was another consistent theme throughout the interview.